sustentarea/foodclim/README.md

 `FoodClim` is a [NetLogo](https://ccl.northwestern.edu/netlogo/) model designed to simulate how food yield responds to different climate conditions.
-It aims to support empirically-based agent-based on food systems and enhance the reproducibility of their simulations.
+It aims to support empirically-based agent-based models (ABM) on food systems and enhance the reproducibility of their simulations.

 The model runs in paralel with the [`LogoClim`](https://github.com/sustentarea/logoclim) model, which